 The GLOBSEC NATO Adaptation Project is clear; NATO suffers from inadequate and unbalanced defence capabilities and capacities, particularly amongst the European allies, which have to cover too great a range of missions and tasks, at too high a level of cost, with too few assets.
 Like all change, Adaptation costs money, demands compromise, and in the right circumstances, promotes innovation.
-Given the nature and scope of emerging threats the Alliance will need new systems, platforms and technologies, if NATO is to really become the Adapted Alliance.
-Equally, affording and equipping a future-proofed Alliance also creates a profound dilemma; without proper AGREED understanding of the inherent risks and threats in the strategic environment, the priorities it generates, and the funding levels and equipment choices it must drive, the Alliance will continue to find it hard to agree what level of capabilities it needs, and at what mass of capacity.
-Equally, the contemporary strategic environment is also being ‘invaded’ by such novel levers of potential disruption and destruction, as artificial intelligence (AI), disinformation, cyber, and other exotic technologies to create a new spectrum of conflict.
+Given the nature and scope of emerging threats, the Alliance will need new systems, platforms and technologies if NATO is to really become the Adapted Alliance.
+Equally, affording and equipping a future-proofed Alliance also creates a profound dilemma; without a proper AGREED understanding of the inherent risks and threats in the strategic environment, the priorities it generates, and the funding levels and equipment choices it must drive, the Alliance will continue to find it hard to agree what level of capabilities it needs, and at what mass of capacity.
+Equally, the contemporary strategic environment is also being ‘invaded’ by such novel levers of potential disruption and destruction, as artificial intelligence (AI), disinformation, cyber, and other exotic technologies create a new spectrum of conflict.
 Therefore, not all Adapted tools will be military.

 PART ONE: EQUIPPING THE ADAPTED ALLIANCE

 Message One: NATO Adaptation must help fix national procurement